ishaqBBC/blog/blog/content/blog/ApplicationLoadBalancer/2023-08-18-aws-29-applicaton-load-balancer.md

 ## Conclusion

-Hold onto your hats, young tech adventurers!
  In our next chapter, we'll roll up our sleeves and create our very own application load balancer.
 You'll get to see how ALBs work their magic, making sure all the floats (websites and apps) get their time to shine.

-So, keep your curious minds ready and your coding capes on.
-We're about to take a step into the exciting world of application load balancers!

 ## Recap